Revolut vs Monzo – which is best?

 Revolut Monzo

 Monzo is a UK-registered bank account which means that deposits up to £85,000 are protected by the FSCS.
-Revolut is not a UK-registered bank as it does not have a UK banking licence, therefore, it is regarded as an e-money institution.
-This means that your money is not protected by the FSCS, but Revolut says that your deposits are 'ring fenced' in an account with one of its partner banks.
+While Revolut now has a banking licence, its customers' money will be held in an e-money account until it completes the mobilisation state.
+This means that your money won't be protected by the FSCS for the time being, but your deposits will be safeguarded instead.

 Revolut vs Monzo - Rewards